dotnet/AspNetCore.Docs/aspnetcore/getting-started.md

 ---
 # Getting Started with ASP.NET Core

+> [!NOTE]
-These instructions are for ASP.NET Core 2.0 Preview.
+> These instructions are for ASP.NET Core 2.0 Preview.
 Looking to get started with 1.1?
 See [the 1.1 version of this tutorial](xref:getting-started-1.1).

 1. Install [.NET Core 2.0 Preview](https://microsoft.com/net/core/preview).